 Connecticut Interest Rates

-will be conventional loans and on par to the national average.
+This should not concern buyers that are looking for mortgages below $400,000 in Connecticut because they will be conventional loans and on par to the national average.

 Mortgage Loans Available in Connecticut